jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

         sleep_time = '05:00'
     ...

-  the test passes, I no longer have to make the change in two places
+  and the test passes, I no longer have to make the change in two places

 * I change the expectation of the test to ``wake_time-sleep_time``